Deets On Royal Rajasthani Bridal Jewelry Set

-10 Baubles of a Rajasthani Jewellery Set
+Rajasthani Jewellery Rakhdi Set

 Yet another very important part of a Rajasthani jewellery set, Kamarbandh is a waist chain.
 It is known as Kardhani or Tagdi in Rajasthan and is usually crafted of gold Polki or kundan.
 The best part about this ornament is that you can wear it separately with a saree, lehenga or even an ethnic gown.

 When we talk about a Rajasthani jewellery set, it cannot be considered complete without toe rings.
 Also known as Bichuwa, it is gifted to a bride by her parents and is worn in the second toe.
 A traditional Rajasthani toe ring is made with gold plating in a floral design.
 It looks amazing on Indian outfits.
 Another popular traditional wear is payal.
 Yes, payal is worn around the ankle just like an anklet.
 It is an essential part of a bridal jewellery set.
 Rajasthani women wear the heaviest anklets or a Kada usually made of silver.
 As it is considered inauspicious to wear gold in the feet, modern Rajputi brides prefer wearing gold-plated anklets or the ones with meenakari or kundan work.